 There are many benefits to a tailored PPA, the main being:

-- Agreed timeline and structure of deadlines and action points
+- an agreed timeline and structure for deadlines and actions

-- The removal of statutory time limits for determining applications
+- the agreement to extend the statutory time limits for determining applications

 While PPAs do not guarantee the granting of planning permission, they do provide an opportunity to act on any potential issues before a final decision is made.

 What is the process for entering into a PPA?